 The Honorary Consul General of Sweden in New York is David E. R. Dangoor.
 The new Consulate reports to the Embassy in Washington DC, and its jurisdiction includes the states of New York, New Jersey and Connecticut.

 Services for Swedes

 As of January 4, 2010, all passport applicants must apply in person at the Embassy of Sweden in Washington DC in order to be digitally photographed and fingerprinted at the time of the application, or apply at a Swedish consulate through the mobile passport service.
 The Consulate General in New York accepts a applications for regular passports by appointment on certain dates throughout the year, as part of a mobile service administered by the Embassy of Sweden.
-The dates for 2012 are now available.

 In all cases, applicants may choose to pick up newly issued passports and identity cards at the Consulate General in New York.
 The Consulate General can also issue emergency passports and assist with the registration of names of newborn children, as well as provide assistance to Swedish citizens in consular emergencies or who have been detained or imprisoned.

 For persons residing in New York, New Jersey or Connecticut, applications for residence permits with all required documents may be submitted in person during visiting hours, or sent directly to the Consulate.

 All other residence permit applicants should refer to the website of the Embassy of Sweden in Washington, DC.

 As of January 1, 2012, the Consulate General of Sweden in New York no longer accepts applications for all types of Schengen visas.
 The Embassy of Sweden in Washington, DC requires the following categories of Schengen visa applicants to submit their applications in person at the Embassy of Sweden in Washington DC:

 -Visiting Family and Friends

 -Students - studying for less than 90 days